openchain/docs/docs/source/api/method-calls.rst

 Description of the payload:

-- ``transaction``: The hex-encoded mutation.
+- ``mutation``: The hex-encoded mutation.
 The mutation is serialized using the :ref:`Mutation Protocol Buffers schema <data-structures-mutation>`.
 - ``signatures``: An array of documents with two properties, ``pub_key`` and ``signature``.

     - ``pub_key``: The hex-encoded public key used to sign.